Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### E2E encrypted(Zoom) (In some cases)

 They are using GCM with the encryption keys with the users only.
-Just like end to end encryption, there is a publick key and private key.
+Just like end to end encryption, there is a public key and private key.
 Usually zoom servers have all the key and they still do.
 But you have te option to make your calls end to end encrypted.